a-recknagel/stenotype/TOOLING.rst

 Coverage
 ~~~~~~~~
-Testing the coverage is a bit iffy and not always super reliable, but we try our
-best.
-Right now we only use unit tests to test the code, so using the
+We use pytests to run the test suite, so using the `coverage.py`_ wrapper
-`coverage.py`_ wrapper pytest-cov_ makes a lot of sense and means that the
-configuration is a lot easier.

-If at some point other test suite runners are used for
-smoke/functional/integration testing, we'll need to combine multiple calibrated
-runs with a bare coverage.py instead.

-Anyway, right now it's just:
+pytest-cov_ makes things quite simple:

 .. code-block:: bash